jtedesco/GTasksbar/README.md

-# Popup
+# GTasksbar

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.
+GTasksbar is a free app for Mac OS X that puts Google Tasks in your taskbar.

 # License

-Popup is licensed under the BSD license.
+GTasksbar is licensed under the BSD license.